giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 ##### Health Checks failing when using PROXY protocol and `externalTrafficPolicy: Local`

 The before mentioned limitation directly leads us the next pitfall: One could think "well, if the integrated client IP preservation is not working, I can still use PROXY protocol".
-In theory and at least for the Kubernetes integrated Cloud Controller this should work.
+In theory and at least for the Kubernetes integrated Cloud controller this should work.
 In theory.

 In reality we need to step back and take a look at how health checks are being implemented with `externalTrafficPolicy: Local`: By default and with `externalTrafficPolicy: Cluster` the AWS Network Load Balancer sends its health check requests to the same port it's sending traffic to: The traffic ports defined in the Kubernetes service.
 From there they are getting answered by the pods backing your service.